 Wall-mounted mechanical or electrical equipment must be located to the side and rear of buildings.

-Wall-mounted mechanical, electrical or utility equipment visible from Ayer Road must be fully screened by an opaque wall or fence or other type of screen that is at least height 6 inches higher than the topmost point of the equipment being screened.
+Wall-mounted mechanical, electrical or utility equipment visible from a public right-of-way must be fully screened by an opaque wall or fence or other type of screen that is at least a height 6 inches higher than the topmost point of the equipment being screened.

 Building Materials.

 Applicability.
-The exterior visible surfaces of buildings and structures, including accessory structures.
+The exterior visible surfaces of buildings and structures, including accessory structures, subject to Site Plan Review.

 For All Structure Exteriors